 We accept Visa/Master Card credit/debit cards.
 We do not accept cash, checks or AMEX.
 All accounts will be automatically debited on or a few days after the charge date on the web site and session schedule.
 If you wish to drop from lessons we do need to have 30 days written notice prior to the next session start date.
 This can be given to the front desk verbally or emailed to the office at email@example.com

 If 30 days notice prior to the start of the next session is not given to the office via e-mail you will be automatically enrolled into the next session in your same class day and time.
 The 30 days notice dates are also listed on the session schedule.
 If you are enrolled mid session the fee is pro rated.

 Due to operational costs, no refunds or credits will be issued.
-But a transfer to another day and time is allowed mid session.
+A transfer to another day and time is allowed mid session.
 Or you may attend makeup classes for any missed lesson by using the makeup sheet on line.
 If you are enrolled into a group class but your child is the only swimmer the class will be shorter until a swim partner is found or you may pay the private fee for the extra time.

 A swimmer may enroll at anytime during a set session.
 Session tuition will be pro rated mid session and added to the next set tuition date.
 If a swimmer enrolls after the current sessions set tuition date the first session tuition will be added to the next set session charge date.